Layout

 What is Agile Product Management?

-Agile product management is a flexible approach to product development where customer feedback is integrated into the product strategy.
+Agile product development is a flexible approach to product development where customer feedback is integrated into the product strategy.
 Under Agile, teams are encouraged to embrace change rather than avoid it by following a fixed plan.
 Teams work in a cross-functional manner where collaboration is encouraged.

 The Agile philosophy is built on the principles stated in the Agile Manifesto – a declaration that outlines the core values and beliefs of Agile software development.